 However, if you have a concrete floor or any other type of floor in your coop then you’ll need to clean it.

-Then you’ll need to either add more material back to the coop floor, or if you have a concrete (or other washable floor) then you’ll need to hose the floor down.
+Then you’ll need to either add more material back to the coop floor or if you have a concrete (or other washable floors) then you’ll need to hose the floor down.

 Once your floors are clean, you’re ready to move on to the final stages of coop maintenance.

 4. Sprinkle Some Fairy Dust

 I love diatomaceous earth.
 The stuff works wonders on a lot of different things.
 It can be used to keep fleas off of your dog.
 A lot of people in my area sprinkle it on their yard to kill ticks and other unwanted critters.